How Workflow Software and AI Will Make Great Partners

 But AI has a place in countless industries aside from finance.
 Food manufacturers may use sensors in their production lines to alert appropriate personnel when, say, a product temperature approaches its tolerance limit.
 Automated appointment scheduling systems “know” not to double- or triple-book appointments.
 There may be a place for AI in your business, and it can take your workflows to a higher level.

 Machine Learning Input to Automated Workflows

 Machine learning is a type of AI in which algorithms work with often large quantities of raw data with the aim of recognizing patterns in it.
 You have probably already noticed the results of machine learning when, for example, you order a kayak online and are then presented with advertisements for carrier kits, outriggers, and the like.

 Machine learning can be used in countless other ways, however.
 It could be put to use scouring sensor data from machinery as well as breakage and repair data in order to find patterns indicating that the risk of breakage is higher.
 When this happens, the right people can be notified so the machinery can be examined and serviced if necessary to prevent breakage.

 Your Workflow Software Must Be Easy to Integrate

-If you want to use AI in your automated workflows, it’s imperative that your workflow software be easy to integrate with different data sources.
+If you want to use AI in your automated workflows, it’s imperative that your workflow management software be easy to integrate with different data sources.
 For example, a temperature sensor could be set up to deliver data automatically into a database or spreadsheet, and the data can then be used by your form software to inform the progress of a workflow.